clinical-cloud/QuestionnaireKit/Questionnaire.md

 Examples on how to achieve certain ResearchKit steps with FHIR.

-As of DSTU-2, questionnaire groups can contain other groups and questions.
+Questionnaire groups can contain other groups and questions.
 If you add a `title` or `text` to a group, it will automatically insert an instruction step.
 Otherwise the group will be transparent, only its questions will show up.

 ### Choice and Bool Questions

+_Note: the following referenced example json files are not yet included in this repo, but will be added soon_

 There's a small sample Questionnaire [Questionnaire-choices.json](../../examples/Questionnaire/Questionnaire-choices.json) that has a `choice` and some `boolean` type questions.
 A _choice_ question becomes a _multiple choice_ question when its `repeats` flag is set to true.